-County Percent of graduates who applied to Promise Percent of applicants who became Promise students Description Counties in which 20% or less of high school graduate es became Promise students Hardin 95% 19% A high percentage of students applied to the program in these counties, but a low Fayette 94% 11% percentage of them completed program Haywood 91% 19% requirements and enrolled in college as a Promise student Stewart 61% 30% In these counties, a low percentage of high school graduates applied to Promise, but Putnam 63% 32% once they applied, they became Promise students at the average statewide rate (30%).
-Montgomery 65% 25% In these counties, a low percentage of students applied to Promise, and a low Henry 59% 15% percentage of those applicants completed program requirements and enrolled in college as a Promise student.
-(Counties in which 40% or more of high school graduat es became Promise students Grainger 90% 48% In these counties, over 85% of graduating Morgan 87% 48% seniors applied to Promise and 40% or more became Promise students, well over the Macon 95% 42% statewide average (30%).
+County Percent of graduates who applied to Promise Percent of applicants who became Promise students Description Counties in which 20% or less of high school graduates became Promise students Hardin 95% 19% A high percentage of students applied to the program in these counties, but a low Fayette 94% 11% percentage of them completed program Haywood 91% 19% requirements and enrolled in college as a Promise student Stewart 61% 30% In these counties, a low percentage of high school graduates applied to Promise, but Putnam 63% 32% once they applied, they became Promise students at the average statewide rate (30%).
+Montgomery 65% 25% In these counties, a low percentage of students applied to Promise, and a low percentage of those applicants completed Henry 59% 15% program requirements and enrolled in college as a Promise student. ( Counties in which 40% or more of high school graduat es became Promise students Grainger 90% 48% In these counties, over 85% of graduating Morgan 87% 48% seniors applied to Promise and 40% or more became Promise students, well over the Macon 95% 42% statewide average (30%).

-Exhibit 2.10: Counties in which high school graduates became Promise students at low or high rates compared to the statewide rate of 30 percent institutions.
+Applicants who did not become Promise students but attended Promise-eligible institutions institutions.
 These students completed a Promise application in the fall of their senior year of high school, but failed to meet one of the program requirements, rendering them ineligible for the scholarship.
 Based on the available data, it is not possible to determine why these students did not fulfill the Promise program requirements.
 Since these applicants still enrolled in a Promise-eligible institution, it is less likely that they intentionally dropped out of the program.